Sport. Health. Nutrition. Gym. For style

 • hearing loss.

-Movement disorders can be overcome during the rehabilitation period, although loss of coordination of movements can be observed for another six months after a stroke.
+Impaired motor activity can be overcome during the rehabilitation period, although loss of coordination of movements can be observed for another six months after the stroke.

 Prevention of this dangerous pathology

 Any disease, according to doctors, is easier to prevent than to treat.
 Stroke is no exception, so preventive measures play an important role.
-Statistics in medicine suggest that approximately 70% of people do not realize that they are developing a stroke, attributing the malaise to other diseases.
-If every person, starting from a young age, was attentive to his health, this would significantly reduce the number of strokes.
-Health is achieved through simple rules, providing for a balanced diet, the right lifestyle, suggesting the absence of bad habits, as well as moderate physical activity.
+Statistics in medicine indicate that approximately 70% of people do not realize that they are developing a stroke, attributing the ailment to other diseases.
+If every person, starting from a young age, was attentive to their health, this would significantly reduce the number of strokes.
+Health is achieved through exercise simple rules, providing a balanced diet, a healthy lifestyle that includes the absence of bad habits, as well as moderate physical activity.

-A stroke suffered at a young age causes irreparable harm to human health.
+A stroke suffered at a young age causes irreparable harm to a person’s health.
 In this case, the risk of recurrent stroke in adulthood also increases.

 1. Balanced diet.
 Eating enough greens, fruits and vegetables, meat and poultry.
-Sugar, carcinogens and a large number of fats.
+Sugar, carcinogens and large number fat

-2. Physical exercise.
-To support the heart in a normal state, 3-4 sports per week are enough.
+2. Physical activity.
+To keep your heart in good condition, 3-4 exercise sessions per week are enough.

-4. The use of alcoholic beverages.
-It's about limiting the amount of alcohol you drink.
+4. Drinking alcoholic beverages.
+We are talking about limiting the amount of alcohol consumed.

-It is important to take care of your health even at a young age.
+It is important to be attentive to your health even at a young age.
 You need to undergo regular medical examinations.

 We looked at the main causes of cerebral stroke at a young age.